deborah-O/PhD-Data-Analytics-and-Society/README.md

-# Heterogeneity in Agent-based models
+# Heterogeneity in Agent-based Models
 This repository contains research and scripts for the PhD thesis, focusing on Agent-Based Models (ABMs) and model calibration techniques.
 This work explores how heterogeneity among agents affects model calibration and parameter identification using Bayesian computation and emotional contagion modeling.

 ## Research Highlights